 What's going on with the inventory at Pall?
 I chart the details below for both quarterly and 12-month periods.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 28.9%.
-On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 8.6%.
-Pall seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 5.8%.
+On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 13.2%.
 Pall may display positive inventory divergence, suggesting that management sees increased demand on the horizon.